sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added Device-Counter-Widget.
 * (sbormann) Added heading and border-color-option to JSON-table widget.
 * (sbormann) Changed behaviour of min/max/ignore-min-max-settings of FLOT-Chart-Widget.
+* (sbormann) Added option to invert color of INFO_A/B icons for dark-mode.

 ### 1.11.0 (2021-12-18)
 * (sbormann) Added the ability to globally change the default icons.